Data and reporting

 New Zealand Government Procurement insights

-Every year, we share data-based insights on the state of government procurement in New Zealand.
-These high-level numbers show key statistics like New Zealand businesses’ access to government procurement, reduction in emissions, and total cost savings from using All-of-Government contracts.
+Every year, we share insights on the state of government procurement in New Zealand.
+These high-level numbers show key statistics like tenders advertised by region, price band, industry sector, GETS snapshot, top GETS UNSPSC categories, and total cost savings from using AoG contracts.

 Reporting

-Reporting is important because it informs policy and improves the visibility of procurement data.
-Reporting helps to identify public value.
-It also helps all government agencies track how they’re doing and measure improvement over time.
+Reporting informs policy and improves the visibility of procurement data.
+It helps to identify public value and helps all government agencies track how they’re doing and measure improvement over time.